 7.2 Inheritance

-To implement inheritance in Java, use the extends keyword followed by the name of the parent class when defining the child class.
+To implement inheritance, write the extends keyword after the child class name followed by the name of the parent class you want to inherit from.

 class ParentClass {